Madison-School-Disctrict/Quest-for-the-Spirit-stick/README2.md

 6. if press enter before talking or opening a chest it skips first dialogue..--- changed key handler to always make enter false expect when pushed.
 02.2025 Bryan  -- done

 7. Game Crashes when buying somthing in the shop if select empty space.
+Added if statement to make sure the arraylist was not out of bounds.  done 03/09/2025

 8. Do not allow objects to move through doorway and maybe trees.